Gabri432/fiba-data/README.md

-# Fiba world cup data
+# Fiba world cups data
 A collection of data about the FIBA Basketball World Cups from 1982 to 2023.
 See [wikipedia](https://en.wikipedia.org/wiki/FIBA_Basketball_World_Cup) for more information.

 ## Project Structure